gregorriegler/mob-programming-rpg/session-notes/session-notes-2023-12-21.md

 -   Consider checking the recent `git log -p`
 -   Check the [global backlog](../docs/backlog.md)

+### Items we could do
+0. Python Kata as an Ensemble
+1. Review Pull Request from Michael
+2. Continue Commit message generator
+3. Show and Tell instead of review Michaels Pull Request
+4. Align backlog and readme (overall doc) to reflect what we are doing (4)
+5. Kata and record it and publish it
+6. Continue Kata from last week (6)
+7. Make GPT do something new

+## Mid Session Retro (5 minute)

+Blaise - Delighted hatt it gave Martin a good overview.

+Joel - Happy to have new member.
+With little taste of cyber-dojo.
+Next time -- 3 minutes instead of 2.

+Gregor - Happy to have Martin.
+We really got into coding rather quick.
+Enjoyed it.
+Good to cleanup before moving on.
+After confusion, referring to readme helped get clarity before moving on.
+Intent before "WHAT" helped.

+Martin - Fun to try it out.
+Timer was stressful.
+You can't zone out.
+Nice way to make sure we know how to communicate.

+Michael - Doing a comfortable kata allowed us to practice our communication skillls.
+'Welcome Kata'

 ## Leave Breadcrumbs (5 min.)

 -   Update the [global backlog](../docs/backlog.md)

 ## Reflect / Retro (25 min.)

 ### How did that feel?